HEROEngineer/healthcheck/README.md

 ## External Object Storage

-Healthchecks can optionally store large ping bodies in S3-compatible object storage.
+HEROEngineer can optionally store large ping bodies in S3-compatible object storage.
 To enable this feature, you will need to:

 * ensure you have the [MinIO Python library](https://docs.min.io/docs/python-client-quickstart-guide.html) installed: